Uncovering the Truth Behind Misleading Data Visualizations

 If we agree that infographics must represent a reality—data, information—with accuracy, we must not just obsess over the conscious actions of communicators.
 We should also point out the responsibility we have to educate ourselves to overcome our own biases, shortcomings, and knowledge gaps.
 We must work hard to eliminate or, at least, to minimize ambiguity, confusion, and potential errors of interpretation in our graphics.

-Graphic lies are based on three strategies:
+Graphic lies are commonly based on three techniques:

 1. Hiding relevant data to highlight what benefits us